How to Pack Smart for International Travel

 17. Consider Climate and Culture

 Knowing the local culture is just as important when deciding what to pack.
-Some countries have specific customs about how people dress, and it's respectful to follow them.
+Some countries have specific customs about how people dress.
+It's respectful to follow them.
 When visiting more conservative areas, pack clothing that provides more coverage.
 Think long skirts or pants and tops that cover your shoulders.
-It’s usually a good idea to research the customs of the place you are going to, just so that you won't be in a pickle when you get there.
+It’s usually a good idea to research the customs of the place you are going to.
+That way, you won't be in a pickle when you get there.

 No matter where you go, you should always be ready for extreme weather.
 The weather may change for no reason.
 If you’re off to a sunny spot, a hat, sunglasses, and sunscreen are must-haves.
-For rainy destinations, take a small umbrella or a raincoat that you can easily fold should be enough.
-You might also want to have waterproof bags for your electronics so that they don't get soaked in the rain.
+For rainy destinations, take a small umbrella or a raincoat that you can easily fold.
+That should be enough.
+You might also want waterproof bags for your electronics.
+That way, they don't get soaked in the rain.

 One of the great benefits of packing according to the weather and the cultural norms is that it helps you avoid overpacking.
 Plan your outfits and pack only the essentials.
 This will save you from dragging around heavy suitcases and paying extra baggage fees.
 Plus, less stuff means more room for souvenirs!
 Aim to create a capsule wardrobe with clothes that can be mixed and matched.
 This way, you can create many outfits from just a few items.